baka-shinji/academic-kickstart/content/authors/admin/_index.md

   url: "https://graduateinstitute.ch/"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include application of stochastic analysis and contract theory to development, health and environmental economics.

 interests:
-- Artificial Intelligence
+Applications to Development, Health and Environmental Economics of
-- Computational Linguistics
+- Disease modeling
+- Stochastic analysis and control
-- Information Retrieval
+- Contract theory

 education:
   courses: